Passer au contenu

 What to Use

 The best wax products for cutting boards are board creams made from beeswax and food-grade mineral oil.
-These are widely available and specifically formulated for food-contact surfaces.
-Pure beeswax blocks also work well.
-For the oiling step that precedes waxing, food-grade camellia oil is an outstanding alternative to mineral oil — prized in Japanese kitchen culture for its stability and gentle conditioning properties on both wood and steel.
+For the oiling step, food-grade camellia oil is an outstanding choice — prized in Japanese kitchen culture for its stability and gentle conditioning properties on both wood and steel.

 Derived from the camellia plant, this food-grade oil has been trusted in Japanese kitchens for centuries to protect and condition both steel blades and wood surfaces.
-It is highly stable, virtually odourless, and completely safe for food-contact surfaces.
-Use it as your oiling step before waxing — apply generously to all surfaces, leave to absorb overnight, then finish with your board cream or beeswax as usual.
+Highly stable, virtually odourless, and completely safe for food-contact surfaces.

 1. Always oil the board first and allow it to fully absorb before applying wax.

-2. Apply a small amount of board cream or beeswax to the surface using a soft cloth or your fingertips.
+2. Apply a small amount of board cream or beeswax to the surface using a soft cloth.

 3. Work the wax into the surface using small circular motions, covering all faces and edges.